ExegesisVentures/shieldv1/docs/AUTO-REWARDS-UPDATE.md

 - Must have an associated user profile
 - Only active wallets (not soft-deleted)

-## Manual Refresh Still Available
-Users can still manually refresh their rewards:
-- 24-hour rate limit for manual refreshes
-- 48-hour auto-update ensures data doesn't get too stale
-- Balance between fresh data and API rate limiting
+## First-Time "Calculate Rewards" Button
+Users see a one-time "Calculate Rewards" button when they first sign up:
+- Appears only if no rewards data exists for their wallets
+- One-time manual calculation to populate initial data
+- After initial calculation, auto-updates take over every 3 days
+- No manual refresh needed - system handles updates automatically

 ## Benefits

-1. **User Experience**: Reward data is always reasonably current (max 48 hours old)
+1. **User Experience**: Reward data is always reasonably current (max 3 days old)
+2. **One-Time Setup**: Users only need to click "Calculate Rewards" once
-2. **No User Action Required**: Updates happen automatically in the background
+3. **No Manual Maintenance**: Updates happen automatically in the background every 3 days
-3. **Resource Efficient**: Only updates wallets that need it (not all wallets every time)
+4. **Resource Efficient**: Only updates wallets that need it (not all wallets every time)
-4. **Accurate Data**: Only queries for user wallets, not random blockchain addresses
+5. **Accurate Data**: Only queries for user wallets, not random blockchain addresses
-5. **Scalable**: Works efficiently even with many users/wallets
+6. **Scalable**: Works efficiently even with many users/wallets
+7. **Admin Simplicity**: Admin panel shows current data without manual refresh needed

 ## Monitoring